Best holidays in America

 America, the land of the free, is one of the most exciting holiday destinations in the world.
 It’s not just a country, but a whole continent from sea to shining sea, encompassing mountains, beaches, desert, forests, buzzing cities and unspoilt wilderness.
 Here is my pick of some of the best holidays in the USA.

-Many visitors don’t look beyond the big gateway cities of New York, Los Angeles, Miami and Las Vegas, and you’d be forgiven for getting distracted by these beguiling, addictive cities.
+Many visitors don’t look beyond the big gateway cities of New York, Los Angeles and Las Vegas, and you’d be forgiven for getting distracted by these beguiling, addictive cities.
 But of course there’s so much more to see and do.
 The obvious places to explore include New England and Florida (particularly Orlando), but you might want to look beyond the obvious.

-America boasts many more fascinating cities – there’s Boston, Washington D.C. and Philadelphia in the East, Chicago in the Mid West and San Francisco on the West Coast.
+America boasts many more fascinating cities – there’s Boston and Washington D.C. in the East, Seattle in the North West and San Francisco in California.
 It also boasts some of the world’s most eye-popping natural wonders from Niagara Falls to the Grand Canyon.

 America is home to many of the great cultural icons of the 20th Century – its music, its movies, its architecture and food.
 Use a music festival such as Jazz Fest in New Orleans as an excuse to plan a visit.

 In New York you’ll never be bored, whether you love soaring buildings, shopping bargains, buzzing bars or art and culture.
 You can arrive in the Big Apple on a Transatlantic cruise, combine it with Las Vegas or jump in a hire car and explore the beautiful countryside of Upstate New York.

 America was built on the back of the automobile and renting a car (or a motorhome) and hitting the open road is still the most exciting and authentic way to experience the country.
-We’ve collected together some of the most exciting fly-drive itineraries whether you want to explore New England, the Great Lakes, the Florida Keys or the real Wild West.
+We’ve collected together some of the most exciting fly-drive itineraries whether you want to explore New England, the Florida Keys or the real Wild West.